kel-z/HSR-Scanner/README.md

 HSR Scanner has the following scan options:

 - Select whether to scan light cones, relics, and/or characters.
+- Include UID in the JSON file (disabled by default).
 - Set output location for the JSON file.
 - Filter light cones and relics based on a minimum rarity or level threshhold.

-For slower systems, the scanner might perform its inputs too fast for the game to respond or render in time.
+If Star Rail lags on your system, the scanner might perform its inputs too fast for the game to respond or re-render in time.
 To work around this, there are two types of delays that can be increased in the configure tab:

 - Navigation delay for navigating between different pages (inventory, character details, etc.)
 - Scan delay for clicking between individual items (relics, light cones, and characters).